zanix/home-assistant-config/README.md

 ### [Glances](https://www.home-assistant.io/integrations/glances)

-The glances integration allows you to monitor the system information provided by the Glances API.
+The glances integration allows you to monitor the system information provided by the Glances API

 ### [Google Cast](https://www.home-assistant.io/integrations/cast)